 Meghan graduated from Florida Southern College in 2012 with a bachelor’s degree in Broadcast Journalism.
 She began her career on the island of Saipan covering the legislature of the U.S. Commonwealth of the Northern Mariana Islands and the the impeachment of the CNMI's governor.

-After spending a year in Asia, Meghan moved to North Platte, Nebraska where she helped start a new station and added anchoring to her career.
+After spending a year in Asia, Meghan moved to North Platte, Nebraska where she helped start a new station and added anchoring to her resume.
 Meghan worked as a morning anchor and then moved to evening anchor.
-During her tenure in North Platte, she won an Associated Press Award for her investigative coverage on a local hotel.
-She also received an Eric Sevareid Award for a newscast she anchored and produced.
+During her tenure in North Platte, she won an Associated Press Award for her investigative coverage of a local hotel.
+She also received an Eric Sevareid Award for a newscast anchoring and producing.

-After two years in North Platte, Meghan moved across the state to Lincoln Nebraska.
-At this larger market, she anchored a two-hour morning show and also covered the Nebraska Legislature.
+After two years in North Platte, Meghan moved across the state to Lincoln where she anchored the morning news and covered the Nebraska legislature.